Best rifle scopes 2026, ranked by use case and budget

 Second focal plane · 3-9x40 · 1-inch tube · Dead-Hold BDC or V-Plex reticle

-For a scope that sells around $120, the Crossfire II 3-9x40 takes most of the risk out of buying budget glass.
+At its price, the Crossfire II 3-9x40 takes most of the risk out of buying budget glass.
 You get bright, usable images from 3x to about 6x, a genuinely forgiving eye box that finds your target fast, and a single-piece aluminum tube that holds zero through real recoil (owners run it on .308 and .30-06 without drama).
 Backing all of it is Vortex’s unconditional VIP warranty: no receipt, no registration, fully transferable, and it covers damage no matter the cause.
 It is a regular on under-$200 scope roundups (American Hunter among them) for exactly that reason: it does the core job of a hunting scope reliably, and if it ever fails, Vortex simply replaces it.

 Pros

-- Bright, clear glass from 3x to about 6x that punches well above its ~$120 price (owners rank it near scopes costing far more)
+- Bright, clear glass from 3x to about 6x that punches well above its price (owners rank it near scopes costing far more)

 - Forgiving eye relief (3.8 to 4.4 in) and a large low-power eye box for fast, comfortable target acquisition